3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 prostitutes -- and instead being wasted on harrassing prostitutes and their

-customers engaging in consentual adult exchanges.The obvious conclusion is that
+customers engaging in consentual adult exchanges.The obvious conclusion is

-fifty is far too few to prevent the tragedy the prohibition of prostitution
+out of fifty is far too few to prevent the tragedy the prohibition of prostitution

 causes.
 It only requires a dispassionate view of this tragedy, free from bias